 The exact meaning of this phrase is to “seize the day.”
-It is a proverb.
-It means that one should act today and ignore the future.
+It is a proverb, which means that one should act today, and not wait for the future.
 More precisely, it refers to the plucking of the fruits.
-Thus, the full meaning of this line is to pluck your day, trust in future as little as possible.
-In simple words, it means to enjoy today and enjoy the right moment without wasting the time because no one knows what may happen in future.
+Thus, the full meaning of this line is to pluck your day, trust in the future as little as possible.
+In simple words, it means to enjoy today and the moment, without wasting time, because no one knows what may happen in the future.

 The use of this is very common.
-We can use it in a similar way like different other proverbs in English that tell us that we should make the most of our time that we have that means that we have a short time on the earth.
+We can use it in a similar way to other proverbs in English, which tell us that we should make the most of the time we have, as we have a short time on the earth.
 This phrase also serves as a central theme in the book “Dead Poet Society”.
 Other familiar English proverbs with similar meanings include, “the early bird catches the worm” and “strike while the iron is hot.”
 A teacher may advise his students, or else a waiter may ask his the customers “Carpe Diem.”
 In similar way, a spot or an event could have the slogan to attract tourists.

 “Sapias, vina liques et spatio brevi

 Dum loquimur, fugerit invida